Do Female Goats Have Wattles?

 You can also tie some dental floss tightly around the wattles, and they will fall off.
 This works perfectly for baby goats.

-Also, you can shave the neck around the wattle neck to get rid of the wattles.
+Also, you can shave the hair around the wattle to remove it.
 Cut the wattle connecting at the top and bottom around the cattle cyst through the skin.

 After cutting, you can then sear it.
 Then suture the skin with two stitches and spray the surface with a funeral viola.
 If you can’t do it yourself, call your veterinary doctor.